 The Robert W. Jackson Endowment Fund

-Our Endowment is just over one million and exists thanks to the faith and generosity of many.
+Our Endowment is over one million dollars and exists thanks to the faith and generosity of many.
 A healthy Endowment positions The Montessori School to sustain a level of financial strength and flexibility both currently and in the future.
 It is a cornerstone of our financial strength and long-term well being.
 Annual income from investment of our Endowment feeds our annual operating budget.
 In addition, an ever-increasing corpus helps ensure the long-term financial viability of our school.